We are so excited you or a family member wants to become an athlete with Special Olympics Utah!

 These are sports in which we currently offer an invitational tournament.
 A tournament means Special Olympics Utah provides a tournament so athletes can get together and compete.
 Athletes and teams are responsible for securing equipment and training time.

-February: NEW in 2018!
-Snowshoe Invitational Tournament.
+March: Snowshoe Invitational Tournament.

-July and August: New in 2017, and back again!
-Bowling Invitational Tournaments.
+July and August: Bowling Invitational Tournaments.

-Four: Complete the Athlete Consent Form and the Participant Concussion Policy Form and submit to Special Olympics Utah.
+Five: Complete the Athlete Consent Form and the Participant Concussion Policy Form and submit to Special Olympics Utah.

 (1) email to email@example.com and in the subject line say FORMS FOR NEW ATHLETE.